dymil/wavelet-trees/README.md

 # OCaml Wavelet Trees
-OCaml implementations of succinct bitvector rank/select and wavelet trees, wrapping the bitv library.
-For bitvectors, it provides constant-time rank and logarithmic-time select (using binary search).
+OCaml implementations of succinct bitvector rank/select – in constant and logarithmic (via binary search) time, respectively – and wavelet trees, wrapping the bitv library.

 ## Installation
 I suggest using OPAM to install OCaml, OCamlfind, and Bitv.